juliafmorgado/30DaysOtel/week2/day13.md

 });

 sdk.start();
-console.log("✅ SDK initialized - spans will be batched and sent to Jaeger");
+console.log("SDK initialized - spans will be batched and sent to Jaeger");
 ```

 **Start Jaeger and test:**